 Make a homemade braiding board to teach kids how to braid!
-Great for home or the classroom for kids who want to learn to braid or to practice their braiding skills.
+It’s a great tool for home or the classroom for kids who want to learn to braid or to practice their braiding skills.

 Last week when I was thinking up craft ideas for the 7, 8 and 11 year olds, it occurred to me that we’ve never done a braiding craft or activity.
-I suspected that the older two had probably learned how to braid at home, but had a feeling that the youngest might not have.
+I suspected that the older two already knew how to braid but I had a feeling that the youngest might not.